The Tea4U Team

 She is a published author of "When Penelope travels along" (published in Denmark in 1998, Når Penelope rejser med), a practical book about expatriation, cultural adjustment and assimilation.
 She has a 20-year background in human resource and personal development as an Executive Assistant, Personnel Manager, Human Resource Manager, professional Business Coach and Management Consultant.
 As a Danish citizen she was born and lived in Denmark until 1998 when the family settled in the U.S, except for 3 years expatriation in Hong Kong from 1991-1994.She is married on her 28th year to Per, and together they have two daughters, Maj Kristina (27) and Lin Pernille (25).
 The family recently became American citizens.

-Kirsten is a professional business networker and an active member of Shore Women's Business Network.
+Kirsten is a professional business networker and active in her community.
 She served four years as president of the Mid-Atlantic Tea Business Association (MATBA).
 She has served as Service Unit Manager of the Ocean/West Long Branch Service Unit of Girl Scouts of the Jersey Shore and has been a Girl Scout Leader for a decade.

 In 2005 Kirsten founded and owns the business Tea 4 U, LLC, which carries a selection of quality loose teas - specialized in flavored green, black, and organic natural teas.
 In 2010 Kirsten and her husband Per acquired a 150-year old historic house, which they sustainably restored into The White House in Oakhurst on 45 Monmouth Road, Oakhurst, open for organic tea lunches, afternoon teas, tea events and teas & tea accessories from the shop.Video about Tea4U by Gianna Zoppi